Chadwiki/es-google-drive/README.md

-es-google-drive-river
+es-google-drive
 =====================
+This is a test of G Drive connector for indexing.
+It is built from previous repo by lbroudoux.

-Google Drive river for Elasticsearch
+Google Drive ~~river~~ for Elasticsearch

-This river plugin helps to index documents from a Google Drive account.
+This ~~river~~ plugin helps to index documents from a Google Drive account.

 *WARNING*: For 0.0.1 released version, you need to have the [Attachment Plugin](https://github.com/elasticsearch/elasticsearch-mapper-attachments).